tomazJakomin/concurrent-transactions/README.md

 4. Open `https://localhost` in your favorite web browser and [accept the auto-generated TLS certificate](https://stackoverflow.com/a/15076602/1352334)
 5. Run `docker compose down --remove-orphans` to stop the Docker containers.

+## Concurrent transaction

+I have implemented locking mechanism on user table before updating the balance and creating new transaction.
+I did implement locking only on Users table since I lock specific users row based on id and then when I have that lock I can ensure no one is updating that user and related transaction.

+### Added retry mechanism

+There is a while loop to retry locking if the resource is being locked already.